APZmedia/comfyui-textools/README.md

 ComfyUI-textools includes several custom nodes, such as:

 - **APZmedia Image Rich Text Overlay**: A node for overlaying rich text on images with support for bold, italic, underline, and strike-through styles using HTML-like tags.
-- **APZmedia Image Rich Text Overlay V2**: Enhanced version with comprehensive error handling, fallback mechanisms, and visual error indicators.
+- **APZmedia Image Rich Text Overlay V2**: Enhanced version with comprehensive error handling, fallback mechanisms, visual error indicators, hashtag support, and emoji support.
-- **APZmedia Image Markdown Text Overlay**: A node for overlaying markdown-formatted text on images with support for bold, italic, underline, strikethrough, headers, and lists.
+- **APZmedia Image Markdown Text Overlay**: A node for overlaying markdown-formatted text on images with support for bold, italic, underline, strikethrough, headers, lists, hashtags, and emojis.

 ## Features